 Beautiful baltic bay area with hinterland

-Baltic Manors in this region are beautifully divers
+Baltic Manors in this region are beautifully diverse

 Manors on Northern Kashubia are still not well known touristic attraction of region.
-Latest researches shows that on historical district named: pucki, wejherowski and lęborski there were 200 manors.
+Latest researches shows that in this area there are 200 manors.
 Only in the region of Wejherowo (Neustadt) were 100 manors.
 Near Puck (Putzig) and Lębork (Lauenburg) were 56 and 60 manors.
 The high number of manors in this region showed the wealth of their owners and also it was a sign of present Pomeranian noble families with polish and German roots.
 The variety of the Kashubian manor houses is enormously.
 Same is the todays usage.
-The range is from luxury restored 5 star hotel to an simple youth hostel.
+The range is from luxury restored 5 star hotel to a simple bed & breakfast.

 But still a lot of the Kashubian manors are in very bad condition which is painfully especially for people who are loving history and architecture.
 After some manors only ruins remained, traces on maps, pictures in families or national archives.